georgeerol/IotAwsSpark/README.md

 python main.py
 ```

-The simulation will start sending data to the configured Kafka topics.
-It will automatically stop when the simulated vehicle reaches Dublin, CA.
+The simulation will start sending data to the configured Kafka topics and automatically stop when the simulated vehicle reaches Dublin, CA.

 ### Stopping the Simulation

-You can stop the simulation at any time by pressing `Ctrl + C`.
+You can stop the simulation anytime by pressing `Ctrl + C.`

 ### Output

-The script will print logs indicating the successful delivery of messages to Kafka or any errors that occur during the process.
+The script will print logs indicating the successful delivery of messages to Kafka or any errors during the process.

 ---